Singapore Sign Language: Pidgin Signed English (PSE)

 Pidgin Signed English (PSE) is a variety or style of language that arises from contact between natural sign language (in this case being SgSL) and the surrounding spoken language, or between different sign languages.
 It involves the use of SgSL following the spoken English Language word order with simplified or reduced grammar.
 The use of PSE also occurs when there is contact between two sign languages.
-In this instance, foreign signs borrowing, code switching, fingerspelling, mouthing, and mixed systems are used.
+In this instance, foreign sign borrowing, code-switching, fingerspelling, mouthing, and mixed systems are used.

 Sign system

 Signed Exact English (SEE-II)

 SEE-II is a Manually Coded English system.
 It is a sign system that English Language visual through the hands.
 It was developed in 1969 in Southern California, United States with the aim of teaching deaf children English.
 About 75% to 80% of SEE-II signs are either borrowed from ASL or modified ASL signs.
 Unlike ASL, SEE-II is not a language but merely a mode of communication.